Witches Abroad: Plot

-Using hypnosis, Granny convinces Magrat to attend the masked ball in place of Emberella.
+Using hypnosis, Granny persuades Magrat to attend the masked ball in place of Emberella.
 Greebo is transformed into human form to aid the witches.
 Emberella's dress fits, but the glass slippers do not.
 After enjoying themselves for a while at the ball, the witches are discovered and are cast into a dungeon.

 At that point, Emberella, Mrs. Gogol and Baron Saturday arrive at the ball, having broken the witches out of their prison with the aid of Cassanunda (a dwarf and the Disc's second greatest lover).
 A high concentration of magic causes the Duc to revert to his frog form, and he is trampled by Baron Saturday, causing Lily to flee.
 Granny starts to follow, but Mrs. Gogol, wanting to kill Lily, tries to stop Granny by using a voodoo doll.
 Granny thrusts her arm into a flaming torch and preys upon Mrs. Gogol's own belief in the power of the doll to make it burst into flames.
 Granny Weatherwax then pursues Lily.

 Emberella is informed that, as the daughter of the late Baron Saturday, the previous ruler of Genua, she is now Duchess of Genua.
 Her first command is to end the ball (she dislikes them) and attend the Mardi Gras parade, a form of binge-drinking carnival.

-Granny manages to defeat Lily by trapping her in a mirror, unable to 'find herself', and the three witches return home.
+Granny manages to defeat Lily by faking her own death and breaking into Lily's mirror maze; however, when Granny breaking one of Lily's mirrors sets her magic out of balance, Lily is trapped in the mirror, unable to 'find herself', and the three witches return home.
 Granny shows Magrat how to use the wand to do magic, and that it takes more than wishing - the secret is that there are adjustable dials on the wand.
 Magrat throws the wand into a river, to be lost forever.
 Then the Witches go home, the long way, and see the elephant.